swannodette/swannodette.github.com/_posts/2013-07-31-extracting-processes.md

 What would it look like to pull apart these concerns?
 And once we pull them apart do we actually have a more responsive system?

+Rather than tackling a complex component like a non-toy autocompleter in its entirety, in this post we'll focus on how we can productively apply the separation of concerns to a subcomponent of the autocompleter - the drop down menu.

-First let's consider **interface representation**.
+First let's consider **interface representations** for our submenu process.
 In order to be responsive we'd like to make no commitments at all - the only thing we want to describe is a protocol that different concrete representations must conform to.
 In ClojureScript this is simple to express:

 ```
-(defprotocol IUIList
+(defprotocol IHighlightable
   (-highlight! [list n])
-  (-unhighlight! [list n])
-  (-select! [list n])
-  (-unselect! [list n]))
+  (-unhighlight! [list n]))
 ```

 Done.